Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

 I recently did this in so many areas of my life.

-I stopped drinking (you can read my story about not drinking alcohol here).
+I stopped drinking.
 It wasn’t aligned with the life that I wanted.
 It would be easy to go about having a few cocktails here and there on the weekends with friends.
 It wasn’t creating a problem, but it wasn’t aligned with the future that I wanted.

 Those really small habits and processes you are doing right now, are what’s getting you the results that you have and they are what’s keeping you from getting the results that you want.